qfl1ck32/password-bundle/DOCUMENTATION.md

-Passwords is an authentication method implemented for the `SecurityBundle`.
-It does not expose any routes/infrastructure end points and it doesn't care about your persistance layer.
+This is an authentication strategy implemented for the `SecurityBundle`.
+It does not expose any routes/infrastructure end points and it doesn't care about your persistance layer (it works with any type of database)

 ```typescript
 import { PasswordBundle } from "@kaviar/password-bundle";